(Emergency Part 1 is HERE)

 Remember the game Battleship?
 I used to play it with my uncle when I was a kid.
 I remember him explaining the different kinds of ships and their specific roles in a naval fleet.
 Each one a vital piece of the bigger picture of a fleet and its mission.

-In our fight to end modern day slavery, I am convinced that we need the fleet.
+In our fight to end trafficking, I am convinced that we need the fleet.
 Everyone bringing what they have to the table.
 We need “experts” and “non-experts”, “professionals” and “non-professionals” We need organizations, agencies, governments, law-enforcement, media, business, individuals, etc.

 In the midst of the crisis in Haiti, I’ve heard some compassionate individuals talk about how frustrated they are with “big organizations” that they feel are moving too slow and are bogged down with bureaucratic red tape, while children are being trafficked.
 And I’ve heard from organizations who say that they are concerned and frustrated with the “well intentioned, passionate individuals jumping into this mess like “lone rangers” without a strategy and without partnering with anyone.”